HaukeBartsch/sdcm/README.md

 compdef _gnu_generic sdcm
 ```

 If you type 'sdcm -<TAB>' the shell can show you the options available.
-Add the above compdef to your ~/.zshrc.
+Add the above compdef line to your ~/.zshrc.

 ### Failure modes